connecting

 King Chey Chetta allowed Vietnamese settlers into Cambodia, but the numbers grew overwhelmingly and the successors of King Chey Chetta, concerned about Vietnamese domination, then asked Siam for assistance.
 This ping-pong pattern continued for years with Siam and Vietnam fighting on Cambodian territory with the Khmer Royal family split into pro-Siamese and pro-Vietnamese factions.

-Finally Champa, the other Indianized empire dating back to 2nd century and which stretched from present day Central Vietnam and down the coast, was absorbed into Vietnam by Minh Mang and the Nguyen dynasty in 1832.
+Finally Champa, the other Indianized empire dating back to 2nd century, and which stretched from present day Central Vietnam and down the coast, was absorbed into Vietnam by Minh Mang and the Nguyen Dynasty in 1832.

-In 1864 King Norodom agreed to French protection as he believed the French would provide military assistance against the Siamese.
+In 1864 Cambodian King Norodom agreed to French protection as he believed the French would provide military assistance against the Siamese.
 But this proved wrong as the French still honored Siam’s claim to Cambodian’s western provinces including Battambang and Siem Reap.
 In 1884 King Norodom was persuaded to sign a treaty turning Cambodia into a French colony and along with Laos and Vietnam, became part of the Union of French Indochina.
 It was not until 1907 with the Franco-Siamese treaty, that Cambodian Battambang and Siem Reap provinces were handed over to French control.

 Travel to the Delta region today: